fastai/fastpages/README.md

   ```
 - If you don't like either of these themes, you can add your own CSS in [`_sass/minima/custom-styles.scss`](_sass/minima/custom-styles.scss).
 See [customizing fastpages](#customizing-fastpages) for more details.

+## Adding Citations via BibTeX

+Users who prefer to use the citation system BibTeX may do so; it requires enabling the [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) plugin.
+Please see [Citations in Fastpages via BibTeX and jekyll-scholar](https://drscotthawley.github.io/devblog4/2020/07/01/Citations-Via-Bibtex.html) for instructions on implementing this.

 ## Writing Blog Posts With Jupyter

 ### Hide Input/Output Cells